oracle-samples/oci-data-science-ai-samples/jobs/README.md

 ## Local Enviroment Setup

-If you anticipate to test run jobs code on your local environment, you have to install OCI SDK and configure your [API Auth Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm).
+If you anticipate to test run jobs code on your local machine, you have to install OCI SDK and configure your [API Auth Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm).

 The OCI API Auth Token is used for the OCI CLI and Python SDK, as well as all other OCI SDK supported languages.
 Follow the guidance from the online documentation to configure it: <https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm>